 What is Shuttlecock Made of?

-A shuttlecock is made with two parts, a skirt, and a base.
+A shuttlecock is made of two parts, a skirt, and a base.
 For the skirt, feathers of the left wings of gooses or ducks (considered low quality) are used.
 There is also some use of the right-wing feathers, but for a shuttle, only feathers from the same wing (left or right) are considered to conform to the flight characteristics.

 Apart from feathers, synthetic materials (Nylon/ Plastic) are also used as a skirt material to enhance the durability of a shuttlecock.